Biodiversity-Forecasting-Institute/biofi.github.io/_pages/members.md

 ### Diogo Araujo

 ### Teresa Bohner
+*Postdoctoral scholar, Department of Ecology and Evolutionary Biology, University of Arizona*

 ### Adam Chmurzynski
 *PhD student, Department of Ecology and Evolutionary Biology, University of Arizona*